Luddenham, New South Wales: Transport

 Luddenham has 1 bus service, route 789 between Luddenham & Penrith, operating only twice per weekday, once around 7:30am and once around 4:14pm.

-In June 2020, a station at Luddenham on the Western Sydney Airport line due to be completed in 2026, was confirmed.
+Western Sydney Airport is currently under construction in the Luddenham area.
+In order to connect it to the Sydney Metro network, in June 2020, a Metro station at Luddenham on the Western Sydney Airport line was announced.
+It is due to be completed in 2026.